What to say – and what not to say – to someone who has been sexually assaulted

 If you have been sexually assaulted (and sadly so many have), please do try to talk to someone about it or at least tell someone what has happened.
 I know it’s hard to do but every time you talk about it, it gets a little easier.

 The love and support you need to help you heal is out there waiting for you to reach out.
 And little by little, each time you open up about it, what happened will have slightly less hold on you.

 The only thing harder than telling everyone is telling no one.

 If you have been affected by a similar incident or any trauma, or you know someone who has, there are a number of fantastic organisations offering help and advice including Rape Crisis, The Havens, and The Survivors Trust.
 We recommend that you locate your nearest Sexual Assault Referral Centre (SARC).

 There are also some wonderful, dedicated therapists locally that can help, including Jo herself.
-Therapies such as EFT, counselling, hypnotherapy, and Rapid Transformation Therapy have all been shown to have some truly healing results and to offer a huge help for those suffering from trauma.
+Therapies such as EFT, counselling and hypnotherapy, have all been shown to have some truly healing results and to offer a huge help for those suffering from trauma.

 Remember there is no need to suffer in silence.